mkurop/kmeans/README.md

 # kmeans
-KMeans algoritym for computing a codebook based on traning set.
+KMeans algoritym for computing a codebook based on a traning set.
 Running on GPU or CPU.